- coconut sugar (crystallised coconut bossom nectar)*

 Coconut sugar is made from nectar taken from coconut flowers high in the treetops.
 It is then boiled down in large traditional steel woks into a solid – meaning it is not raw – until it is crystallised.

-In Asia, a variety of palm sugars – including date palm sugar – are often sold under the name of coconut sugar.
-ROAR coconut sugar is made from the nectar of coconut trees.
-It is a lot lighter than other palm sugars and has a beautiful butterscotch/caramel flavour.
-So beware of mislabelled coconut sugars out there!
+In Asia, a variety of palm sugars – including date palm sugar – are often sold under the name of coconut sugar or palm sugar.
+ROAR coconut sugar is made from the nectar of coconut flowers.
+It is a lot lighter in colour than other palm sugars and has a beautiful butterscotch/caramel flavour.

-Coconut sugar contains macro and micronutrients that are not in other refined sugars – which contain very little nutrition.
+Coconut sugar contains macro and micronutrients that are not found in other refined sugars.